 You can find several videos on YouTube where this method is used to remove wrinkles from muslin or cotton cloth backdrops.

-Use a hand spray bottleOpens in a new tab. or the larger pressurized tank spray bottle used for spraying weeds.
+Use a hand spray bottle or the larger pressurized tank spray bottle used for spraying weeds.
 Whichever type you use, use it with warm water.
 Obviously don’t use boiling or extremely hot water that could cause burns or scalds.

 Some people advise using boiled, distilled, or filtered water to avoid the build-up of limescale staining on the cloth.
 I live in a soft water region, so I have never bothered filtering my water.